Chapter 44 : Goosebumps

 “We prefer the term ‘legally impaired,’” I joked, hoping my sorry attempt at humor might diffuse the tension.

 Okay, switching tactics.

-“Aidan,” I burst out, tone pleading, as I clasped my hands together.
-“Before you try to kill me, please let me remind you that a) I am your sister, and b) we have a mutual friend whose father is Head of the Auror department and very good at solving homicide investigations - “
+“Aidan,” I burst out haplessly, tone pleading as I clasped my hands together.
+“Before you try to kill me, please let me remind you that one, I am your sister, and two, we have a mutual friend whose father is Head of the Auror department and very good at solving homicide investigations — "

-“I’m not going to kill you, Aggy,” Aidan sliced through, with strained calmness.
+“I’m not going to kill you, Aggy,” Aidan sliced through abruptly.
+His voice took on a strained sort of calmness as he forced a psychotic smile.
 “And I’m not going to yell at you.”

 I blanched.
 “Really?”

 “Yup.”
-And at this, Aidan gave a laugh that sounded slightly unhinged.
-“That’s Dom’s job.”
+At this, Aidan gave a laugh that sounded slightly unhinged.
+“That’s what Dom is here for."

-“What - “ I began, and as if on cue, Dominique Weasley: Slytherin sex symbol, my estranged best friend, and the unofficial spokesperson for bitchiness everywhere, appeared at the kitchen doorway.
+“What — ?“ I began, and as if on cue, Dominique Weasley — Slytherin sex symbol, my estranged best friend, and the unofficial spokesperson for bitchiness everywhere — flounced into the kitchen doorway.

 “Hey, Aidan, I couldn’t find her anywhere upstairs — “

-Dom’s mouth snapped shut when she saw me, and the room instantly seemed to plummet in temperature.
-Aidan leaned back, smiling in satisfaction as he folded his hands behind his head, and Dom’s entire demeanor seemed to shift as she noticed me slouching before her.
-Her face was shadowed with a glower, her spine stiffened, and her chest started to rise and fall in an alarmingly rapid manner.
+Dom’s mouth snapped shut when she saw me, the room instantly plummeting about 20 degrees in temperature.
+Aidan leaned back, smiling in satisfaction as he folded his hands behind his head, and Dom’s entire demeanor started to shift noticeably.
+As she took in me slouching before her, her face became shadowed with a glower, her spine stiffening and her chest rising and falling in an alarmingly rapid manner.